Aldeyjarfoss waterfall in the Skjálfandafljót river in North Iceland is one of the most beautiful waterfalls I have ever seen in my country.

 Aldeyjarfoss waterfall

-I visited Aldeyjarfoss waterfall from both sides, the north bank first, where we were totally alone, and from there I got some of the most beautiful photos I have ever shot in my whole life.
+I visited Aldeyjarfoss waterfall from both sides, the north bank first, where we were totally alone, and from there, I got some of the most beautiful photos I have ever shot in my whole life.

-From the north bank though you cannot see the whole round basin into which the waterfall drops and which makes Aldeyjarfoss so characteristic, so different photos can be shot from the south bank of the river.
+From the north bank, though, you cannot see the whole round basin into which the waterfall drops and which makes Aldeyjarfoss so characteristic, so different photos can be shot from the south bank of the river.

 The south bank is the official site, as it were, and several people were photographing the waterfall on that side.
-I showed you my visit to the south bank first as that is the side which everybody visits.
-From the north bank, there is a beautiful hike to the waterfall, whereas on the south bank you take a gravel path down to the waterfall.
+I showed you my visit to the south bank first, as that is the side which everybody visits.

 On the hike to Aldeyjarfoss

 It is really difficult to give road directions for the north bank of Aldeyjarfoss waterfall.
-You can see the route unclearly on Google maps.
+You can see the route unclearly on Google Maps.
 And this map on Já.is might help.

 An explanation might sound something as complicated as this: "Turn right from road 843 to a road for the farm Stóratunga - signs say Stóratunga and Aldeyjarfoss.
 On this road, you pass Ullarfoss waterfall and cross the Svartá river on a bridge.
 Then you turn left on a road with a sign saying Aldeyjarfoss 2.4 km.
 A small gravel trail from that road - with a sign for Aldeyjarfoss - leads to a parking lot.
 You leave your car in the parking lot and follow a trail to the waterfall".